M-arcus/cloudron-docs/docs/documentation/apps.md

 naked domains).
 Once you setup a record with your DNS provider, the app will be accessible from that external domain.

-**NOTE:** The external domain is set in the app's configure dialog _after_ installing the app in a subdomain.
-For the curious, this is done so that we can 'reserve' a DNS record to CNAME to.
+**NOTE:** An external domain can be set only _after_ installing the app.
+For the curious, this is done so that we can 'reserve' a DNS subdomain record to CNAME to.

 ## Increasing the memory limit of an app